 - identify and work with one's own emotions

 - identify and constructively respond to behavioural dominance; put-downs, trash talk, bullying and cyberbullying and trolling

 - self-regulate emotions more productively

 - navigate tricky social situations more positively and resiliently

 When and Where?

-This group is run throughout the School terms at our Melrose Park clinic.
+This group is run throughout the School terms at our Melrose Park and Port Pirie clinics.